-- 11.9 The Council expects that operating schedules will comply with the requirements laid out in s17 of the 2003 Act, and the Secretary of States' guidance. - 11.10 Applicants should be aware that responsible authorities may consider, amongst other things, the matters listed in Appendix B when examining operating schedules.
+- 11.8 The Council expects that operating schedules will comply with the requirements laid out in s17 of the 2003 Act, and the Secretary of States' guidance. - 11.9 Applicants should be aware that responsible authorities may consider, amongst other things, the matters listed in Appendix B when examining operating schedules.

-- 11.11 Applicants for regulated entertainment involving live music or other cultural activities may wish to consult with local representatives of the Musicians Union, before completing their operating schedule.
-They may also wish to consider the provisions of the Live Music Act 2012 to identify whether live music needs to be included in the application or not. - 11.12 It is recommended that applicants, having completed their operating schedules, should seek the views of the responsible authorities, before submitting their application.
-Contact details are in Appendix C.
+- 11.10 Applicants for regulated entertainment involving live music or other cultural activities may wish to consult with local representatives of the Musicians Union, before completing their operating schedule.
+They may also wish to consider the provisions of the Live Music Act 2012 to identify whether live music needs to be included in the application or not. - 11.11 It is recommended that applicants, having completed their operating schedules, should seek the views of the responsible authorities, before submitting their application.
+Contact details are in Appendix C. Applicants can expect to be invited to meet with the Council and Police or other Responsible Authorities to discuss their application in the light of their responsibilities under the Licensing Act and the Section 182 Guidance.